11

 I wanted to talk about this topic because it is absolutely possible to prevent and even reverse Type 2 Diabetes (but you cannot reverse Type 1).
 Yes, it’s possible! and emerging studies looking at lifestyle medicine and prevention support this!
 But I always tell my patients that you must be dedicated and diligent in adopting a healthy lifestyle to get the best results.
 You can create certain behaviors and practices that will not only enrich your life, but that you can pass on to your family, friends, and community, to help break the cycle of this chronic disease so that you can leave a legacy of health to your loved ones.

 I use functional medicine and lifestyle medicine as the first line of treatment, before medications, to treat lifestyle-related chronic diseases.
 Lifestyle-related chronic diseases include diabetes, hypertension, obesity, and some cancers, just to name a few.
 Lifestyle practices, such as eating a low glycemic, whole-food plant-based diet and regular physical activity, can help you improve your blood sugar levels, maybe reverse type 2 diabetes.
 In certain cases, these approaches may even outperform pharmaceutical therapy.
-But I always tell my patients that conventional medications may be appropriate at this time to prevent catastrophic illness, but over time, you can work to make the necessary lifestyle changes to possibly reduce and/or eliminate medications.
-Please remember to always consult your physician for your particular needs and circumstances prior to making any decisions whatsoever.

 Is Dietary Supplementation Right For You?